Shellie Cash, Currawinya National Park

-I’ve been with QPWS for 11 years now.
+I’ve been with QPWS since 2007.
 I’ve met some interesting folks and made some great friends along the way.
 I love being able to share my knowledge and utilise the many different skills that I’ve picked up from colleagues over the years.

 Which parks have you worked in?

 I’ve worked in many different parks in Queensland.
 On the east coast, I’ve worked at places such as Rockhampton, Byfield and Agnes Water.
 I’ve also spent time in our western parks such as Clermont, Girraween, Welford and Currawinya National Park (my current position).
 Even though the place where I grew up, and still call home, is Rockhampton, the western areas keep calling me back.

 What is your most memorable moment?

 My most memorable moment would have to be seeing my first marine turtle come up the beach to nest.
 We were working on the beach at Deepwater National Park, on Queensland’s central coast, putting out baits for foxes, when a loggerhead turtle came up (in the middle of the day) to lay her eggs.
 I had never seen a turtle egg before, let alone a turtle laying her eggs.
 I think I must have watched her for an hour or more—after all, turtles are not the quickest animals on land!

 Can you describe your favourite national parks experience?

 Seeing the wildflowers and hiking the walking tracks at Girraween National Park.
 The landscape there is like nothing I’ve ever seen—the biggest rocks you’ll ever see and so many different kinds of pretty little flowers.
 I love it.

 What is the best part about working in a National Park?